Randomized Gram-Schmidt process with application to GMRES: Randomized Gram-Schmidt algorithm

 The RGS algorithm can be beneficial in terms of the classical metric of efficiency, which is the number of flops.
 If $\bTheta$ is taken as SRHT, then the random projections at Steps 1 and 4, require in total (no more than) $4 n \log(k+1)$ flops at each iteration.
 For sufficiently large $i$, this cost is much less than the cost of Step $3$ that is nearly $2ni$ flops.
 The CGS requires more than $4ni$ flops at each iteration and therefore it is nearly as twice more expensive as RGS.
 Furthermore, the flops at Step $3$ of the RGS algorithm can be done in low precision, which can make~\cref{alg:RGM} even more efficient.

 Both CGS and RGS algorithms can be implemented by using BLAS-2 routines for high-dimensional operations.
 The CGS algorithm in such implementation, however, entails (at least) two passes over the basis matrix $\bQ_{i-1}$ at iteration $i$, $2 \leq i \leq m$. \Cref{alg:RGM}, on the other hand, at each iteration requires only one pass over~$\bQ_{i-1}$ and two applications of $\bTheta$.
 The applications of $\bTheta$ can be performed by utilizing a seeded random number generator with negligible storage costs.
 Consequently, in this case RGS can be more pass-efficient than CGS.
-Furthermore, the matrix $\bQ_{i-1}$ in the RGS algorithm can be maintained in lower precision than in the CGS algorithm that can amplify the storage reduction.
+Furthermore, the matrix $\bQ_{i-1}$ in the RGS algorithm can be maintained in lower precision, {and still yield similar (or better) accuracy} than the CGS algorithm, which can amplify the storage reduction.

 To characterize the performance of RGS in parallel/distributed computational architecture, we consider the situation when the columns of $\bW$ are provided recursively as